 John Hauck Foundation Student Research Program

-The department of physics typically offers three summer research fellowships each year.
-The awards are for $3800 plus a $1000 housing allowance (for students who need to live on campus or rent an apartment) and are provided by a grant from the John Hauck Foundation.
+The department of physics typically offers 3 - 4 summer research fellowships each year.
+The awards are for $4000 plus a $1000 housing allowance (for students who need to live on campus or rent an apartment) and are provided by a grant from the John Hauck Foundation.
 A successful applicant is expected to spend a total of 400 hours during the summer working in close cooperation with a physics faculty member on a project of mutual interest.
-The work is full time, and students are expected to be on campus as required by the faculty member with whom they are working with, to attend a weekly meeting with other research students, to present the results of their efforts at the Xavier Summer Research Symposium and in Explorations I during the Fall semester.
+The work is full time (40 hours per week), and students are expected to be on campus as required by the faculty member with whom they are working with.
+Students are also expected to attend a weekly meeting with other research students, and present the results of their efforts at the Xavier Summer Research Symposium and to first year students in Explorations I during the Fall semester.
 Students cannot be enrolled in a June or July summer course, but can enroll in an intersession course.

 Borcer Research Grants

-Through the generous support of the Borcer Fund, the physics department typically offers one research fellowship every summer term.
-The award typically pays students $1,750 for a 10 week, half- time research commitment.
+Through the generous support of the Borcer Fund, the physics department typically offers two research fellowships every summer term.
+The award supports a 10 week, half- time research appointment (200 hours total).
 During the summer, students work closely with a faculty adviser on a research project of interest to them.
-Students are expected to present the results of their efforts at the Xavier Summer Research Symposium and in Explorations I during the Fall semester.
+Students are expected to present the results of their efforts at the Xavier Summer Research Symposium and to first-year students in Explorations I during the Fall semester.